How can I choose who can present in Microsoft Teams?

 A couple of things to keep in mind:

-• You'll need to send your meeting invite directly to anyone you want to select as a presenter.
+• Send a meeting invite directly to anyone you want to make a presenter.

-• Co-organizers can't make changes to a meeting before it starts.
+• Co-organizers can't change a meeting before it starts.

-• The role of the meeting organizer can't be changed.
+• The role of meeting organizer can't be changed.

 During a meeting

-There are two ways for you or a co-organizer to change someone's role while a meeting is in progress:
+There are two ways to change someone's role during a meeting:

 Was this article helpful?